Scientific Name

 Description

 Echeveria 'Mauna Loa' is a spectacular succulent that forms large rosettes of colorful leaves that crinkle and frill at the edges.
-The rosettes can grow up to 24 inches (60 cm) in diameter on stout stems that can reach up to 18 inches (45 cm) in height.
+The rosettes grow on stout stems and can reach a height of 18 inches (45 cm) and a diameter of 24 inches (60 cm).
 The leaves are pale green when young and develop shades of blue and pink with age.
 The edges of the leaves can turn red to burgundy when grown in the sun.

 Repot as needed, preferably during the warm season.
 To repot a succulent, ensure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.